awsdocs/aws-appconfig-user-guide/doc_source/appconfig-creating-configuration-and-profile.md

 You can use feature flags to enable or disable features within your applications or to configure different characteristics of your application features using flag attributes\.
 AWS AppConfig stores feature flag configurations in the AWS AppConfig hosted configuration store in a feature flag format that contains data and metadata about your flags and the flag attributes\.
 For more information about the AWS AppConfig hosted configuration store, see [About the AWS AppConfig hosted configuration store](#appconfig-creating-configuration-and-profile-about-hosted-store) section\.

 **Important**
 To retrieve feature flag configuration data, your application must call the `GetLatestConfiguration` API\.
-You can't retrieve feature flag configuration data by calling `GetConfiguration`\.
+You can't retrieve feature flag configuration data by calling `GetConfiguration`, which is deprecated\.
 For more information, see [GetLatestConfiguration](https://docs.aws.amazon.com/appconfig/2019-10-09/APIReference/API_appconfigdata_GetLatestConfiguration.html) in the *AWS AppConfig API Reference*\.

 **Topics**
 + [Creating a feature flag and a feature flag configuration profile \(console\)](#appconfig-creating-feature-flag-configuration-create-console)